misiektoja/lastfm_monitor/README.md

 You can use Cookie-Editor by cgagnier to get it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)

 Newly generated Spotify's sp_dc cookie should be valid for 1 year.
-You will be informed by the tool once the cookie expires (proper message on the console and in email if errors notifications have not been disabled).
+You will be informed by the tool once the cookie expires (proper message on the console and in email if errors notifications have not been disabled via **-e**).

 ### SMTP settings